Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

-Basic guide to pests and diseases that effect Hydrangeas!
+A basic guide to pests and diseases that affect Hydrangeas!

-Hydrangeas are well known for there large impressive showy flowers and ability to change there flower colour from pink to blue because of the soil type.
+Hydrangeas are well known for there large impressive showy flowers and ability to change their flower colour from pink to blue because of the soil type.

 Pests that may effect Hydrangeas

-Hydrangeas are generally not effected to badly by pest but they can sometimes be effected by a handful of insects and other pests.
+Hydrangeas are generally not affected to badly by pest but they can sometimes be affected by a handful of insects and other pests.

 - Rose Chafers (beetles): Rose chafers are a beetle that is known for eating the flowers blossom of Hydrangea leaving small holes in the petals.
 They also eat the leaves between the veins of the plant causing further damage.
 The best organic way to try and prevent this is to check the plants and manually remove them from the plant.
 Pesticides can also be successful and have more immediate effects.